grafana/jsonnet-libs/microsoft-iis-mixin/README.md

 and the following alerts:

-- HighNumberOfRejectedAsyncIORequests
+- MicrosoftIISHighNumberOfRejectedAsyncIORequests
-- HighNumberOf5xxRequestErrors
+- MicrosoftIISHighNumberOf5xxRequestErrors
-- LowSuccessRateForWebsocketConnections
+- MicrosoftIISLowSuccessRateForWebsocketConnections
-- ThreadpoolUtilizationNearingMax
+- MicrosoftIISThreadpoolUtilizationNearingMax
-- HighNumberOfWorkerProcessFailures
+- MicrosoftIISHighNumberOfWorkerProcessFailures

 Default thresholds can be configured in `config,libsonnet`